jason358ma/PieCentral/shepherd/flask_server_and_ui_readme.md

 Server Name: dawn_server.py

 Port: 7000

 # Server-side modifications

-Reading the official flask-socketio and socket.io docs may help get you started: https://flask-socketio.readthedocs.io/en/latest/ and https://socket.io/docs/.
+Reading the official flask-socketio and socket.io docs may help get you started with the socket stuff used here: https://flask-socketio.readthedocs.io/en/latest/ and https://socket.io/docs/.

+Jinja is a general purpose templating language, but here it is basically used as an HTML template that is compatible with Python.
+For more about Jinja, go check the official docs: http://jinja.pocoo.org/docs/2.10/.

 ## Fill in a unique port number not used by another server or by local machine processes
 Change the line: